zen-solutions/zencss/README.md

 beta-1.1.0 is the current release.
 Branch: https://github.com/shaunmackey/zencss/tree/beta-1.1.0

-Use the CSS/JS in the root directory here for the latest functionality.
+But...
+Use the CSS/JS in the main branch for the latest functionality.

 ## Features

 - Website Framework

 - Design System

 - 6 color themes - customize for any brand

-- Shorthand HTML syntax for Grid System layouts
+- Shorthand HTML syntax - write less code

 - Utility Toolkit

 - CSS Test mode

-- Design Library
+- Design Library + components

-- Auto Type Resizing
+- Typography design system (with resolution-based, auto-resizing)

 ### Dependencies